jan-fuchs-fuky/platospec/README.md

 All programs directory must be copy to /opt.

-All programs log directory must be writtable for normal user.
+All programs log directory must be writable for normal user.

 ## Dependencies